CIG-UCL/MedICSS_2022_microImag/README.md

 * **Statistics and Machine Learning Toolbox**.

 You can check the ad-ond currently installed on your MATLAB as well as donwload the missing ones simply from your MATLAB main window.
-Check [here]() for a visual tutorial.
+You can find the process illustrated by the following screenshots: [step1](figs/prereq/addons1.png), [step2](figs/prereq/addons2.png).

 ### MATLAB toolboxes